SandraBergstrom/theRecipeCollective/README.md

 #### Before Logged In:

-- **Landing Page (Login Page)** The landing page serves as the initial entry point to the Recipe Collective and doubles as the login page.
-It provides an overview of the platform's purpose and features, along with a login form for registered users to securely access their accounts and the full functionality of the website.<br>
+- **Landing Page** The landing page serves as the initial entry point to the website, providing an introduction and overview of the Recipe Collective's purpose and features.<br>
 - **About Page:** The about page provides detailed information about the Recipe Collective, including its mission, values, and the benefits of being a part of the community.<br>
 - **Sign Up Page:** The sign-up page allows new users to create an account by providing their required details and registering as a member of the Recipe Collective.<br>
+- **Login Page:** The login page is where registered users can securely log in to access their accounts and the full functionality of the website.<br>

 #### When Logged In:
 Upon logging in, users are directed to the main cookbook section of the Recipe Collective, which includes the following pages: